pkdawson/imgui-godot/README.md

 For custom textures, use the static methods `BindTexture` and `UnbindTexture` in `ImGuiGD`.

 That's about it.
 Everything else is provided by ImGui itself, via ImGui.NET.

+Just don't set the `ProcessPriority` in any of your Nodes to either `int.MinValue` or `int.MaxValue`.

 ## Credits